JM-Lazaro/hiring-engineers/answers.md

 DD_API_KEY=c08db2089f1d3ea2ee9f6238c2e87d12 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/dd-agent/master/packaging/datadog-agent/source/install_agent.sh)" DD_INSTALL_ONLY=true
 ```
 _NOTE:Replace the DD_API_KEY with the key that will be generated for your account_
-  7. Running this command would automatically start the datadog agent data collection for the Ubuntu server:
+  Running this command would automatically start the datadog agent data collection for the Vagrant server.
-      	__INSERT SCREENSHOT__<br />
-  8. After a few seconds, Datadog will receive the data from your host and you can now click on the Finish button in the lower right to complete the sign-up.
+  7. After a few seconds, Datadog will receive the data from your host and you can now click on the Finish button in the lower right to complete the sign-up.
     	__INSERT SCREENSHOT__<br />

 Below are basic datadog commands that you can enter in the terminal: